 Like every other area of life, technology has improved the options available when it comes to finding the best car buffer out there.
 WHen you have spent as much time behind a buffer as I have, the nuances or "personality" of a buffer becomes more and more of the issue.
 In reality, any number of quailty car buffers are going to be able to produce excellent results, so the final decision will come down to the user experience of any car polisher/buffer.

 Darren's Note: It sucks when you are restricted by a budget!
 I get it; we all have one as a rule.
-So with that said, this polisher from Griot's Garage will still perform to professional level results; it just does so on a budget.
-The trade-off for saving money is a nosier polisher that doesn't feel as nicely in your hands or deliver the experience that you will get with the more expensive car polishers.
+So with that said, this polisher kit from Griot's Garage will still perform to professional level results; it just does so on a budget.
+Just because you are on a budget doesn't mean you have to sign on to table scraps!
+This car buffing kit is the first and last kit 95% of you will ever need or want!